xtendui/xtendui/src/gatsby/markdown/hidden/tests/animation.md

 Test activations and animations.

-Test toggle noqueue should not jump page.
+Test toggle noqueue and toggle inverse should not jump page.

 Test overlay multiple, opening another overlay inside the overlay FocusTrap should work and not give console error.